ebi-uniprot/uniprot-website/pull_request_template.md

+## Purpose
+Describe the problem or feature in addition to a link to the issue(s), including context where needed.

+## Approach
+How does this change address the problem?

+## Testing
+What test(s) did you write to validate and verify your changes?

+## Checklist
+- [ ] My PR is scoped properly, and “does one thing only”
+- [ ] I have reviewed my own code
-- [ ] What is the link to the Jira that this PR is for?
+- [ ] I have checked that linting checks pass and type safety is respected
-- [ ] Have you written tests and do these have >= 75% coverage of the code that you are contributing?
+- [ ] I have checked that tests pass and coverage has at least improved, and if not explained the reasons why
-- [ ] Is it possible to visually evaluate this PR in the browser?
-If so, what are the steps to do this (eg specific URLs or sections)?
-- [ ] Are there any linting errors that required you to add exceptions?
-- [ ] If there are backend requests, have you checked for the existence of the resource's attributes before attempting access?